mixonic/content-kit-editor/MOBILEDOC.md

 }
 ```

-**Text Section**
+**Markup Section**

-Text sections, in addition to plain text, can include markups and atoms.
+Markup sections, in addition to plain text, can include markups and atoms.

 ```
 {